loveaffair69/loveaffair/README.md

 To become a member, first register for a GitHub account here.(ADD LINK)

 To appoint yourself to any position, we ask that you affix your name next to the applicable responsibilities listed [here](./COOPERATIONS.md).

-If you are interested in working with us, but don't see anything listed that fits your skillset, please tell us how you would like to contribute.
-We are open to collaboration in all forms.

 All appointments are subject to explicit agreements between the individual and the organization, and are made legitimate only upon documentation of said [agreements](./AGREEMENTS.md).